Harmoniq: Efficient Data Augmentation on a Quantum Computer Inspired by Harmonic Analysis: Implementation on a Quantum Computer

 \section{Implementation on a Quantum Computer}

 From now on, we set $d=2^n$ to ensure that we can implement everything on a $n$-qubit quantum computer.
 The full protocol requires data embedding, an implementation of the augmentation, and an application layer.
 The following subsections elaborate on one step each.
 A particular emphasis is put on the efficient application of the Weyl-Heisenberg channel which executes the data augmentation step.
-This is the main technical contribution of this work.